terrylinooo/easybash/README.md

 # ![Ubuntu Logo](https://i.imgur.com/kf8Oeno.png) Easy bash for Ubuntu

-Easybash is to do fully automatic installations of most popular packages to their latest version on Ubuntu servers.
+Easybash is to do fully automatic installation of the most popular and useful packages to their **latest version** on Ubuntu servers.

 Easybash has been tested and can use on the following LTS versions.